-7. HUMANITARIAN AID
+7. HUMANITARIAN AID RELATED PROVISION: COUNCIL REGULATION 833/2014

 1. Are humanitarian activities exempted from the sanctions?
 Can for instance food, medicines and medical devices be provided on this basis?
+Last update: 7 February 2023

 EU sanctions are targeted.
 They are aimed at those responsible for the policies or actions the EU wants to influence.
 This targeting intends to reduce as much as possible any adverse humanitarian effects or unintended consequences for persons that are not targeted by these measures, in particular the civilian population, or neighbouring countries.
 Any action not explicitly prohibited under EU sanctions is permitted.
 Humanitarian operators can seek guidance from their national competent authority (NCA).